Opdex/SSAS/README.md

 ### Stratis ID

-A Stratis ID can be broken down into the following parts:
+A Stratis ID consists of the following parts:

 - The callback - a protocol-relative URL to which the wallet will send a HTTPS request
 - The UID - a unique identifier for a request, which is present within the query string of the callback